vmware-tanzu/application-accelerator-samples/where-for-dinner/doc/TAPDeployment.md

 * **Create Default Dev Account:**  If this box is checked, a default development account will be created that can be used to authenticate with the AppSSO service.
 * **Dev Account Username:** The username of the default dev account in the AppSSO instance.
 * **Dev Account Password:** The plain text password of the default dev account in the AppSSO instance.
-* **Workload URL :**  If security is enabled or TAP Spring Cloud Gateway is selected, this is the expected URL of the Hungman application's UI web page.
+* **Workload URL :**  If TAP Spring Cloud Gateway is selected, this is the expected URL of the Where For Dinner application's UI web page.
-It will be used to generate the redirect URI back the API gateway service after a successful user authentication.  **Note:**  If the TAP Spring Cloud Gateway option is selected, the default scheme for the redirect URI will be `http` vs `https`.
+**Note:**  If the TAP Spring Cloud Gateway option is selected, the default scheme for the Workload URI will be `http`.
 * **Alternate Workload Implementations :** If this box is checked, certain services will be built using alternative implementations written in different programming languages.

 **NOTE:** The default workload namespace is `workloads` and NOT `default`.
 Make sure the workload namespace you choose is setup to build and run workloads.